joeroaden/galactic-calc/README.md

 3. Once within your desired directory to save the clone, type the following in your terminal _$ git clone https://github.com/joeroaden/galactic-calc

+4. Then within the terminal, run $npm install in root directory to receive all dependencies.

+5. You can also run $ npm run build then run $npm run start or open a live server on "./dist/index.html"

-4. Since this is a public repository, no credentials will be needed and you can now navigate into the directory
+ 6. Since this is a public repository, no credentials will be needed and you can now navigate into the directory

-5. Acces the html page called index.html and you are ready to begin using the application once the UI is completed
+ 7. Acces the html page called index.html and you are ready to begin using the application once the UI is completed

-6. For additional information and help, here is a link to GitHub Docs that provides detailed explanations - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
+ 8. For additional information and help, here is a link to GitHub Docs that provides detailed explanations - https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository

 ## Known Bugs